stylizedjs/stylized/README.md

 ## ✨ Features

-- ▶️ Easy start — just download, import and start using
+- ▶️ Easy start — just install, import and start using
 - 🎨 Easy customization and adaptation for your project
 - 🤝 High compatibility with libraries and frameworks
 - 📦 Complete package of Stylized components